Wet, Moldy, and Leaky Crawl Spaces

 Mold

-A wet crawl space or basement environment is very unhealthy and destructive.
+A damp crawl space or basement environment is very unhealthy and destructive.
 Mold thrives and reproduces by producing airborne spores by the millions, and some molds are toxic.
 Rot and decay occur in damp environments, causing unsafe and expensive structural damage.

 Increased Asthma, Allergies, and other Health Issues